rtmigo/kitest_py/README.md

 located in the `https://github.com/username/mylib` repository and describes the `io.github.username:mylib` module.

+There is a Kotlin function `spanishGreeting` in out library, that returns `"¡Hola!"`

 To check if the library is successfully connected to third-party projects, we create the following script: